-In addition to preventing tampering with sensitive information, SSL helps, provide your Web site’s users with the assurance of having accessed a valid Web site.
+In addition to preventing tampering with sensitive information, SSL helps to provide your website’s users with the assurance of having accessed a valid website.
 Support for SSL is built into all major operating systems, Web applications, and server hardware-meaning that SSL’s powerful encryption technology helps provide your business with a system-wide, liability limiting security blanket for fortifying consumer confidence, boosting the percentage of completed transactions, and enriching the “bottom line”.
 Due to recent advances in SSL technology, there is a variety of different kinds of SSL.
 In this paper, we will discuss some of these advances to help you decide which would be best for your organization.

-Now when shoppers visit a Web site secured with an Extended Validation SSL Certificate, the latest browsers trigger the address bar to turn green and display the name of the organization listed in the certificate as well as the certificate’s security vendor.
+Now when shoppers visit a website secured with an Extended Validation (EV) SSL Certificate, the latest browsers trigger the address bar to turn green and display the name of the organization listed in the certificate as well as the certificate’s security vendor.

 The Green Address Bar of Extended Validation SSL